 The full range of needs and required support for all pupils identified as SEND Support or with an EHCP will be reviewed on a termly basis.
 The discussions will involve staff, parents and children plus outside agencies, as necessary.

-Curriculum
+1. Curriculum Access

 • Obtaining data on future pupil population to facilitate advanced planning.
 This includes liaison with the Local Authority (LA) SEND team.